valleyofdoom/PC-Tuning/README.md

 # 5. Cooling

 > [!CAUTION]
-> 📊 DO NOT blindly follow the recommendations in this section.
-DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 Do **NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 - If you plan on overclocking, consider the points below to maximize temperature headroom and overclocking potential.
 It is important to note that lower temperatures can affect other variables even if you are not overclocking such as CPU boosting behavior as the boosting algorithm is affected by temperature and much more